Member | Established: 1982 | Member since 1995

 SMO 4: Code of Ethics for Professional Accountants

-SAIPA has adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) as the foundation of its ethical requirements for members.
+SAIPA has adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA) as the foundation of its ethical requirements for members.
 Ethical principles and professional conduct obligations are embedded in SAIPA’s governing documents, policies, and membership requirements.

-SAIPA supports implementation of the Code through mandatory ethics-related continuing professional development, member guidance, and awareness-raising activities.
-Compliance with ethical requirements is monitored and enforced through SAIPA’s investigation and discipline system, which provides mechanisms for the investigation of misconduct and the application of appropriate sanctions.
+SAIPA supports implementation of the Code through mandatory ethics-related continuing professional development, member guidance, and awareness activities.
+Compliance with ethical requirements is monitored and enforced through SAIPA’s investigation and discipline framework, which provides mechanisms for investigating misconduct and applying appropriate sanctions.

-SAIPA reviews and updates its ethical guidance and training activities to reflect revisions to the Code and emerging ethical issues, supporting ongoing fulfillment of SMO 4 obligations.
+SAIPA reviews and updates its ethical guidance, training materials, and professional development activities to reflect revisions to the Code and emerging ethical issues, supporting the ongoing fulfillment of SMO 4 obligations.

 Current Status: Sustain